 Carafate Side Effects

-Note: This document contains side effect information about sucralfate.
-Some of the dosage forms listed on this page may not apply to the brand name Carafate.
+Note: This page contains information about the side effects of sucralfate.
+Some of the dosage forms included on this document may not apply to the brand name Carafate.

-Some side effects of Carafate may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Carafate may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to sucralfate: oral suspension, oral tablet

 Check with your doctor immediately if any of the following side effects occur while taking sucralfate:Signs of aluminum toxicity

 - convulsions (seizures)

 Some side effects of sucralfate may occur that usually do not need medical attention.
 As your body adjusts to the medicine during treatment these side effects may go away.
 Your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common

 - dizziness or lightheadedness